How to Install a Picture Frame Deck Edge

 An effective method of finishing a deck surface is to install a trim board around the perimeter of the deck.
 This technique is also called picture framing or racetrack decking.
-Some composite decking materials are hollow which can be concealed at the ends using this technique.

 Blocking must be installed between joists where the picture frame boards will be parallel to the joists.
 Depending on the design of the deck perimeter, short deck boards may be required.
 When installing these, there are a few common installation practices to keep in mind.
 Generally, no composite board should be supported on less than three joists below.
 Where short pieces are needed to complete the frame, an additional support should be installed between the standard spacing.
 Minimizing the contact area between the decking and the support is also important.

 Some deck builders install the trim board over the edge of the rim joist by about an inch in order to tuck the fascia board underneath.
 This allows water to drain off the board’s edge.
 This subtle detail can do a lot to improve the overall appearance of your deck.

 Be sure to consider how your rail system will be attached and how your rail posts will intersect with surrounding decking.

 Install blocking 1-1/2" below the top of the frame along the sides of the deck at least 16" on center.
 You may be able to use scrap material for blocking.